web1992/read/activemq/activemq-chapter-04.md

 </dependency>
 ```

-## Connecting to ActiveMQ inside the virtual machine (VM connector)
+### Connecting to ActiveMQ inside the virtual machine (VM connector)

 `vm://brokerName?key=value`

 ## Network connectors

-Table 4.2 Summary of protocols used to network brokers
+Summary of protocols used to network brokers

 | Protocol  | Description                                                                                 |
 | --------- | ------------------------------------------------------------------------------------------- |